Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 ## Revision 1.02

 * Changed the Step, Dir and Enable outputs to have active pullups for beter compatibility with some servo drivers
-* Added hardware support for RS485 on UART 1 shared with IO1)
+* Added hardware support for RS485 on UART 1 shared with IO1), a 3 pin RS485 header and an RS485 enable jumper
 * Reset External header position moved slightly.
 * Minor changes to USB host support circuit.